starsite/SwiftFM/README.md

 # SwiftFM

 SwiftFM is a Swift framework for the FileMaker Data API (Swift 5.5, iOS 15 required).
+It utilizes modern Swift features like `async/await` and includes `Codable` type-safe returns.

 This `README.md` is aimed at Swift devs who want to use the Data API in their UIKit and SwiftUI projects.
 Each function shown below is paired with a code example.